rafacandev/blog/posts/kvm/README.md

 sudo apt install qemu qemu-kvm libvirt-bin  bridge-utils virt-manager
 ```

-Add your user account as a KVM user.
+Add your user as a KVM user.
 You can use virtual machines on KVM only if you are a root user or if you are part of the libvirt/libvirtd group. *Completely restart your system for the change to take effect*
 ```
+sudo adduser $USER libvirt
+# If the above command fails; then try the command below
+# Because the user group varies depending on the installed version
 sudo adduser $USER libvirtd
-# or
-sudo adduser $USER libvirt
 ```

 Verifying successful installation